 Every single thing you do, will teach you something new every time.

 Experimenting and trial and error is all part of it, so just embrace it!

 Take a look below at one of the training videos within WA, this video specifically talks about finding a niche.

 How long will it take to make money Affiliate marketing?

 …. how long is a piece of string?

 This really depends on a vast array of factors including:

-- How much content you’re writing, (aim for at least 3 posts or more per week 1000+ words each).
+- How much content you’re writing, (aim for at least 3 posts or more per week 1000+ words each and ideally longer!).